 You just have to get a little creative and understand that you might not always rank for the most popular terms.

-For the newbies coming in to the online world of blogging, marketing, or online sales you will need to be super creative to make your presence known.
+For newer websites you will need to be super creative to make your online presence known.

 Now it’s your turn